Stef-aap/RFLink-ESP/README.md

-# RFLink-ESP V3.0
+# RFLink-ESP V3.1

-This is a fork of RFLink.
+This is a fork of RFLink, build for the ESP8266 and the ESP32.
 The previous versions (2.1 ...
 2.4) have been proven to be stable, running 24/7 for over 2 years without any problem.
 Version V3.0 is a complete rebuild, based on my standard Sensor/Receiver libraries, which is easier to maintain and opens the possibility to easy add new features.
 I believe that one or more of the forks has a better RF detection.
-V3.0 of RFLink-ESP has the following new or improved features
+V3.1 of RFLink-ESP has the following new or improved features
 - complete rebuild on the base of Sensors/Receivers-concept (more features with less effort)
+- program can be completely build and controlled by WebSettings
 - simultanuous support of serial and telnet debug and control
 - OTA suport
 - Webserver for settings and download of files
 - received and transmitted messages are stored in a file
+- build flags extended, so the program can be used with a minimal set of libraries
 - flag Home_Automation removed
 - command added:  19;PRINT;    //lists the known devices
 - Learning_Mode=9 is made asynchronuous, so you can do other things including stopping LM-9
 - command added:  13; and 14;   // shows/sets 2 commands for Learning_Mode 8/9
+- programs added to upload files to the ESP by FTP

 # Schmurtz
 forked V2.1 and made it more compatible with other Bridge-libraries. https://github.com/schmurtzm/RFLink-ESP